https://www.pinterest.com/ 300k Followers 100k Followers

 Gothic Subcultures Guide: Understanding Different Goth Styles

 When did goth become a thing?
 The gothic subculture emerged in the early 1980s, but what started as a single style has evolved into a diverse family of related aesthetics.
-Understanding these substyles helps you find your place within the community and develop a look that truly represents who you are.
+Understanding these substyles helps you find your place within the community and develop a look that truly represents who you're.

 Whether you gravitate toward the classic elegance of trad goth or the futuristic edge of cybergoth, each substyle offers its own fashion vocabulary.
 This guide explores the major goth substyles, their origins, and the fashion elements that define each one.